Improved Trade-offs Between Amortization and Download Bandwidth for Linear HSS: Linear HSS from Random Codes

-Using the complete characterization of all linear HSS schemes, we construct linear HSS schemes that achieve near-optimal download rate at amortization parameters that are strictly linear in in the number of servers $s$.
-Through the lens of Theorem \ref{thm:maininformal}, this is equivalent to constructing high-labelweight, high-rate linear codes.
-While the construction of \cite{BW23} use Reed-Solomon codes as a starting point to constructing optimal rate linear HSS schemes, we use two well-studied families of algebraic geometry (AG) codes---Hermitian codes and Goppa codes---and show that such codes yield labelweight codes with attractive parameters for realistic server counts.
+\paragraph{(2) Achieving practical trade-off between download rate and amortization parameter.} Using the complete characterization of all linear HSS schemes, we construct linear HSS schemes that achieve near-optimal download rate at amortization parameters that are strictly linear in in the number of servers $s$.
+While the construction of \cite{BW23} uses Reed-Solomon codes as a starting point to construct optimal rate linear HSS schemes, we use two well-studied families of algebraic geometry (AG) codes---Hermitian codes and Goppa codes.

+Through the lens of Theorem \ref{thm:maininformal}, finding low amortization, high download rate linear HSS schemes is equivalent to constructing low dimension, high rate labelweight codes; that is, we wish for code dimension $\ell$ to be minimized and for code rate $\ell/n$ to be maximized.
+Observe that for any code dimension $\ell$, code rate is maximized when $n$ is minimized.
+Since $n \geq s$, we see that this occurs when setting $n = s$.
+In this setting, it immediately follows that the surjective labeling function $\mathcal{L}:[n]\to [s]$ can be assumed to be the identity map without loss of generality.

+Therefore, our constructions use the trivial labeling scheme where $n=s$ and $\mathcal{L}:[n]\to[s], x \mapsto x$ is the identity function.
+Such labelweight codes, though straightforward, yield linear HSS schemes with attractive parameters for realistic server counts.
+Furthermore, their intuitive construction underscores the fundamental relationship between classical codes and linear HSS.
 We loosely summarize these results in Table \ref{fig: intro parameter comparison}; see Theorems \ref{thm: hss from hermitian code params}, \ref{thm: hss from goppa params} for additional details and formal statements.

 Furthermore, for completeness we show in Appendix \ref{apx: linear hss from random codes} that, perhaps surprisingly, a random coding approach does not lead to amortization savings over \cite{FIKW22}, \cite{BW23}, even backing off from the optimal rate.
 More precisely, linear HSS schemes instantiated from random labelweight codes result in HSS schemes with amortization parameter at least $\Omega(s \log(s))$.
 This motivates additional study of linear codes with algebraic structure as a basis for linear HSS with attractive parameters.